emqx/emqx-docs/en_US/file-transfer/client.md

 }
 ```

-* `file_id` is the unique identifier of the file transfer session.
-The client device generates it, which must be unique across all file transfer sessions.
+* `file_id`: Unique identifier for the file transfer session.
-* `name` is the name of the file.
-It will be sanitized using percent-encoding if it coincides with reserved file names "." and ".."; if it contains "/", "\", "%", ":" or unprintable unicode characters.
-The binary length of the name must not exceed 240 bytes.
+* `name`: Name of the file.
+It will be sanitized using percent-encoding if it coincides with reserved file names (such as ".", "..") or if it contains characters like "/", "", "%", ":", or unprintable unicode characters.
+The binary length of the name should not exceed 240 bytes.
-* `size` is the size of the file in bytes.
-This is an informational field and is not used by the broker.
+* `size`: Size of the file in bytes (informational field).
-* `checksum` is the SHA256 checksum of the file.
-It is optional, but if provided, the broker will verify the file's checksum after it is uploaded.
+* `checksum`: SHA256 checksum of the file (optional).
+The broker will verify the file's checksum if provided.
-* `expire_at` is the timestamp in seconds since the epoch when the file may be deleted from the storage.
+* `expire_at`: Timestamp (in seconds since the epoch) when the file may be deleted from storage.
-* `segments_ttl` is the time-to-live of the file segments in seconds.
-The value will be clamped to the range `minimum_segments_ttl` to `maximum_segments_ttl` configured in the broker.
+* `segments_ttl`: Time-to-live of the file segments in seconds.
+This value is clamped to the range specified by the `minimum_segments_ttl` and `maximum_segments_ttl` settings configured in the broker.
-* `user_data` is an arbitrary JSON object that will be stored along with the file metadata.
-It can be used to store any additional information about the file.
+* `user_data`: Arbitrary JSON object to store additional information about the file along with its metadata.

 In the payload, the only required field is `name`.